candidtim/candidtim.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer with 10 years of experince in large-scale enterprise applications development and technical management; Sun Certified Java Developer, Scrum Alliance Certified Scrum Master, Python enthusiast and Scala novice.
+I work in software development industry for almost 20 years now and have experience in various B2B domains ranging from enterprise integration software to FinTech and PropTech, in both large multinational and start-up environments.
+In this irregularly updated blog I keep notes of some of my findings, when I think they might be useful for someone else.

-In this irregularly updated blog I keep notes of some of my findings, if I consider they might be useful for someone else.
+Feel free to contact me by email at `<my first name @ my family name . com >`.

-Feel free to contact me by email if you would like to.
-If you like this blog and we can share thoughts, and by any chance you live in Paris - I would be glad to see you on some BBL, conference or just at lunch - feel free to send me an email.
-And, while not actively searching, yet I'm open to job offers.
+If you like this blog and we can share thoughts, and by any chance you live in Paris - I would be glad to see you on some BBL, conference or just at lunch.